ZhangGroup-MITChemistry/MOFF/Example/IBB/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 You will observe that there are 2 nested folders: Ready and To_setup.
 Ready is a ready to run simulation, with all the necessary files ready to go.
 To_setup is how to start a simulation from scratch with a new PDB.

 In this guide, we will start with how to run a simulation from a ready to run trajectory.
-We will then walk you through setting up you own simulation conditions.
+We will then walk you through setting up your own simulation conditions.

 -------------------------------------------------------------------------------------------   Run Simulation         ----------------------------------------------------------------------------------------
 1. Go to the folder Ready